Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 3. If she was the Speaker, the next player in the Rotation Cycler order becomes the Speaker.
 4. If she had a Strategy Card, she immediately returns it, even if it was not played yet.
 5. She is ignored by all effects
-6. The game now has one less players, so some rules adjustments based on the number of players may come into play.
+6. The game now has one fewer players, so some rules adjustments based on the number of players may come into play.
 See the [section dedicated to these rules](#user-content-RuleAdjustmentsBasedOnTheNumberOfPlayers).

 <!-- ***Note:*** *Even though eliminated players are no longer playing, objectives can still be scored against them, for example objectives requiring to control the planets in the Home System of an opponent.* -->